Skew-t Filter and Smoother with Improved Covariance Matrix Approximation: Extension to MVST

 The inference algorithms proposed in this paper can be extended to cover the case where the elements of the measurement noise vector are not statistically independent but jointly multivariate skew-$t$-distributed.
 When the measurement noise follows a MVST, i.e.

-the filtering and smoothing algorithms presented in Tables \ref{table:filtering} and \ref{table:smoothing} apply with slight modifications.
+the smoothing and filtering algorithms presented in Algorithms \ref{table:smoothing} and \ref{table:filtering} apply with slight modifications.
 At the core of this convenient extension is the fact that the MVST can be represented by a similar hierarchical model as in \eqref{eq:hierarchical}.
 However, the shape matrices $\Delta$ and $R$ are not required to be diagonal, and the matrix $\Lambda_k$ has the form $\lambda_k \cdot I_{n_y}$, where $\lambda_k$ is a scalar with the prior

 Notice that when $\lambda_k$ admits a small value, all the measurement components can potentially be outliers simultaneously unlike with the independent univariate skew-$t$ components model.
-This difference is illustrated by the PDF contour plots in Fig.~\ref{fig:2d_pdf}. \newsavebox{\smlmat} \savebox{\smlmat}{$\left[\begin{smallmatrix}4\\4\end{smallmatrix}\right]$}
+A univariate skew-$t$ is also a MVST, but a vector of univariate independently skew-$t$ distributed components is not a special case of MVST.
+This difference is illustrated by the PDF contour plots in Fig.~\ref{fig:2d_pdf}.
+See also further discussion in \cite{lee2016}. \newsavebox{\smlmat} \savebox{\smlmat}{$\left[\begin{smallmatrix}4\\4\end{smallmatrix}\right]$}